AliAnwar10/Levenshtein-Distance-Calculator/README.md

-# Edit Distance Calculator
+# Levenshtein Distance Calculator

-A full-stack web application for calculating and visualizing the Minimum Edit Distance (Levenshtein Distance) between two strings.
+A full-stack web application for calculating and visualizing the Levenshtein Distance between two strings.
 This project demonstrates fundamental concepts in Natural Language Processing (NLP) and Dynamic Programming through an interactive, beautifully designed interface.

 ## 🌟 Features